Luca Alessandro Longobardi: Cleared of charges and subsequent career

 He was cleared of all charges and released in September 2010 after it emerged that he had nothing to do with crime he was accused for, neither with the mafia.

 In 2015, Longobardi self published on Amazon (company) his book Branded "The Mafia's Banker" (Per tutti ero il banchiere dei clan) documenting his experience during his arrest and time in prison, it became a worldwide bestseller.
 A video promoting the book was released on YouTube on 22 October 2015, reaching over 1 million views and winning the Best Trailer/Promos award for May 2016 at the Los Angeles Independent Film Festival.
 In December 2016, Longobardi's short film "An Italian Food Story" won the Best short Inspirational Film award at the Los Angeles Film Awards.

 On 17 January 2017 it was announced that Longobardi opened his own restaurant, 108 Garage, in Notting Hill, West London.
 It became one of London's most acclaimed and awarded restaurants, receiving five star reviews from food critics.
 Longobardi was named in the world's 100 coolest people list in food and drink by Business Insider.

-In 2020 Longobardi returned to the world of finance, launching a new venture capital and a private equity firm and remains a strong idealist and active investor in some of the most disruptive blockchain projects.
+In 2020 Longobardi returned to the world of finance, launching a new venture capital and a private equity firm and remains active as an investor in blockchain projects.